** Lendinvest review updated November 5th, 2020 **

 - Auto-reinvest £1 minimum

-- Loan contracts are between lenders’ and Lendinvest rather than directly with borrowers
+- Not peer to peer lending.
+Loan contracts are between lenders’ and Lendinvest rather than directly with borrowers

 - No secondary market to exit loans

-- No access to valuation documents / heavy reliance on Lendinvest
+- No access to valuation documents / heavy reliance on Lendinvest’s due diligence

 Lendinvest Review: My experiences so far….

-I’ve been investing through Lendinvest since October 2016 and my experiences have been nothing other than good.
+I’ve been investing through Lendinvest’s loans since October 2016 and my experiences have been nothing other than good.
 Lendinvest has a constant stream of new loans and payments have always been made on time.
-I particularly like the low loan-to-values however, some of the negative points have kept me from investing more heavily.
+After a visit to their offices to see their operations, I have become even more comfortable with Lendinvest.

-Lendinvest is a U.K. based peer to peer lending company that offers secured peer to peer property and bridging loans.
+Lendinvest is a U.K. based lending company that offers secured 1st charge property and bridging loans and secured bonds listed on the London Stock Exchange.
 Borrowers are experienced property developers with proven track records.

 How Can I Contact Lendinvest?